Table of Contents

 Here are the 3 Magical Steps:

-- Step 1 is cleaning the microwave from the inside thoroughly.
+- Step 1 is to clean the inside of the microwave thoroughly.

 - Step 2 is getting rid of the bad odour.